THE TIKKUN PATH™ MANIFESTO

 It’s what happens when the identity you built on competence, service, and high performance starts to collapse, and honestly - no one has a framework for that.

-And underneath all the practical frustration, there’s a quieter terror:
+And underneath all the practical frustration, there’s a quieter fear:

 What if this isn’t a phase?
 What if this is my life now?
-I’ve solved harder problems than this.
-Why can’t I solve my own body?
 If I can’t recover, who am I?

 This is where The Tikkun Path™ begins.